 Master of Arts Degree, Professional Track

 Course Requirements

-A total of 30 credit hours, including the core offerings of J505 Intensive Reporting, Writing, and Editing Workshop (6 cr.), J510 Media and Society Seminar, J572 The Press and the Constitution, one visual professional skills course, two other professional skills courses, and 9 additional credit hours.
+A total of 30 credit hours, including the core offerings of J510 Media and Society Seminar, J502 Quantitative Research Methods for Journalists, J572 The Press and the Constitution.
+For students who enter the program without a journalism degree, J505 Intensive Reporting, Writing, and Editing Workshop, is also required.
+Students also must take one visual professional skills course, two other professional skills courses, and 9 additional credit hours.
 The additional credit hours may be all journalism electives or, upon approval of the student's advisor, may include up to 9 credit hours in a minor field.
 A special arrangement with the School of Library and Information Science allows a 12 credit minor in that school.
-The Intensive Reporting, Writing, and Editing Workshops may be waived for students who have had professional media experience.
+The Intensive Reporting, Writing, and Editing Workshop may be waived for students who have had professional media experience.

 Master of Arts Degree, Research and Teaching Track

 Course Requirements

-A total of 30 credit hours, including the core offerings of J500, J510, J800, and 21 additional credit hours.
+A total of 30 credit hours, including the core offerings of J500, J510, and J572.
+Students must complete a thesis (J800) and 18 additional credit hours.
 The additional credit hours may all be journalism electives or, upon approval of the student's advisor, may include up to 9 credit hours in a minor field.
 A special arrangement with the School of Library and Information Science allows a 12 credit minor in that school.
-Students without professional experience or a journalism degree who apply to the research/teaching track may be required to take J505 Intensive Reporting, Writing, and Editing Workshop (6 cr.) and/or J572 The Press and the Constitution.
-These courses count toward the 30 credit hours required for the degree.

 Thesis

 Thesis (J800) required, for 3 credit hours.